MixedRealityToolkit/MixedRealityToolkit-ProjectDocs/contributions/merging-pull-requests.md

 ### Design changes

-If a pull request contains visual changes that can't be easily undone or turned off by an application developer, these pull requests must be blocked until the project maintainers review the change.
+If a pull request contains visual changes to UI controls that can't be easily undone or turned off by an application developer, these pull requests must be blocked until the project maintainers review the change.
+Mark these changes with the "Type: Design Change" label.

 ### Breaking changes

-A change is considered to be breaking if it contains incompatible API and behavior changes, such that it will break applications built on a previous released versions of the MRTK package.
+A change is considered to be breaking if it contains incompatible API or behavior changes, such that it will break applications built on a previous released versions of the MRTK package.
 If a pull request introduces a breaking change, these pull requests must be blocked.
+Also, mark these changes with the "Type: Breaking Change" label.

 ### Unblocking a pull request

 Only project maintainers can unblock a pull request, and remove the "Merge: Blocked" label.
 To unblock a pull request, one maintainer from each affiliated organization must approve the pull request.
-Once this occurs, the "Merge: Blocked" label can be removed.
+Once this occurs, the "Merge: Blocked" label can be removed, and pull request completed.